joomla-projects/Joomla-Extension-Directory/README.md

 In Admin visit JED and view Tickets, Vulnerable Items, Categories and Extensions

 To get the Template:
-* Install Joomla 4 template from the templatework folder (jtemplate_4.0.9_jedcustom).
+* Install Joomla 4 template from the templatework/jtemplate_4.0.9_jed folder (jtemplate_4.0.9_jedcustom.zip).
+* Goto System / Site Template Styles and click on round circle under default for Joomla - Default template.

 **Instructions for Front end testing.**